 We will not use your personal information in a way that may cause you unwarranted nuisance.
 Failure to provide the information could result in difficulties in providing necessary care services to you.

-The information provided will be shared with GPs, Community Health Providers (such as district health nurses or therapists), the Avon and Wiltshire Mental Health Partnership Trust, Acute Hospital Trusts who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of delivery of care and support services.
+The information provided will be shared with GPs, community health providers (such as district health nurses or therapists), the Avon and Wiltshire Mental Health Partnership Trust, acute hospital trusts who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of delivery of care and support services.
 We may also share your information with pharmacists, or specialist NHS service providers, such as a brain injury unit, or spinal injury unit as appropriate, for the continued provision of your care.
-We also have a legal obligation to share information with our local Safeguarding Board or the police, where we have legitimate concerns about an individual’s welfare.
-Where you agree to receive a carers assessment, your information will be shared with Carers support Alliance, for them to be able to carry out the carers assessment.
-At no point is your data shared or processed outside of the UK.
+We also have a legal obligation to share information with our local safeguarding Board or the police, where we have legitimate concerns about an individual’s welfare.
+Where you agree to receive a carer's assessment, your information will be shared with Carers Support Alliance, for them to be able to carry out the carer's assessment.
+Your data is never shared or processed outside of the UK.

 We may lawfully disclose information to public sector agencies to prevent or detect fraud or other crime, or to support the national fraud initiatives and protect public funds under the Local Audit and Accountability Act 2014.
 Under the conditions of the Digital Economy Act 2017, we may also share personal data provided to us with other public authorities as defined in the Act, for the purposes of fraud or crime detection or prevention, to recover monies owed to us, to improve public service delivery, or for statistical research.
 We do not share the information with other organisations for commercial purposes.